Jorge Sahade

-Jorge Sahade (born February 17, 1915 in Cordoba, Argentina, died December 18, 2012) was an Argentine astronomer with more than 200 publications in journals and conferences.
-His mother gave birth on February 17, but having been born very little, it was thought that he would not survive, so he was officially entered late on February 23.
+Jorge Sahade (born February 17, 1915, in Cordoba, Argentina, died December 18, 2012) was an Argentine astronomer with more than 200 publications in journals and conferences.
+He was the first Latin American to achieve the presidency of the International Astronomical Union (IAU) between 1985 and 1988, and was also the first director of the Comisión Nacional de Actividades Espaciales.
+He held this position between 1991 and 1994.

 Career

 He was born in Cordoba into a family of Syrian origin.
-In Cordoba, Sahade wished to study Mathematics, but at that time, there were only university degrees in engineering and surveying.
+In Cordoba, Sahade wished to study mathematics, but at that time, there were only university degrees in engineering and surveying.
 Sahade chose to study the latter at the National University of Córdoba, where he received his degree in 1937.
 While working at the Military Geographic Institute in La Plata, he found out about astronomy, and chose to study this at the National University of La Plata, where in 1941, he became an Astronomical Assistant at his observatory and became Doctor of Astronomical and Related Sciences in 1943.
 After finishing his degree, he and Carlos Ulrrico Cesco (the first astronomy graduate in the country) obtained scholarships to go to the United States to learn astrophysics.
 While in the United States, Sahade decided to study binary stars.

 He promoted the purchase of a 215 cm diameter telescope, which is today located in the Leoncito Astronomical Complex.
 The construction of this telescope was in the United States.
 The telescope was modeled after the one at Kitt Peak National Observatory.
 The telescope's blueprints were a gift from Kitt Peak's director Nicholas Mayall.
 Between 1953 and 1955, Sahade served as Director of the Astronomical Observatory of Cordoba, and between March 1968 and July 1969 he served as director of the Observatory of La Plata.
 In 1969 he became the first dean of the Faculty of Exact Sciences of the National University of La Plata.